Collection Guide to the Nathan H. Hill Papers, 1810-1950

 [Identification of item], Nathan H. Hill Correspondence, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The Nathan H. Hill Correspondence was received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1959.
+The Nathan Hill Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1959.